Skip to content

 metadata["content_hash"] = content_hash

-# Use parent class to perform the encoding
+# Use UnicodeMetadata to perform the embedding

 """Enhanced verification that also checks content hash."""